Latest Iteration: February 21, 2018 — 01:15 JT

 Why does this process differ from all other peace processes?

-Well, this one began with a 5-year crowdsourcing effort to solicit, collect, and integrate interesting ideas contributed by concerned people everywhere, no matter their background or experience.
-We didn’t want a bunch of experts and politicians to overwhelm the common sense that we contend runs deeper than is appreciated in the general population.
+Well, this one began with a 5-year crowdsourcing effort to solicit, collect, distill, and integrate intriguing ideas contributed by concerned people everywhere, no matter their background or experience.
+We didn’t want a bunch of experts and politicians to overwhelm the common sense which we contend runs deeper than is appreciated in the general population.
 So, in our pending negotiation phase, we will once again take a contrarian approach.

 Rather than have negotiators retreat into secrecy to discuss / argue / negotiate the core issues of mideast peace, we advocate doing it out in the open, in a public forum, where anyone can read what’s being discussed – and even carry on side discussions with other observers.

-We aim to provide such an open forum, as well as secure back channels for communicating between team members and with a roster of up to 20 advisors.
-Back channel communications will be automatically released into the public domain after a period of 5 years.
-Team members will be free to choose their desired level of anonymity.
+We aim to provide such an open forum, as well as secure back channels so that team members may communicate securely and effectively between themselves – and with a roster of up to 20 advisors.
+Back channel communications would be automatically released into the public domain after 5 years.
+Participants will be able to set their own desired level of privacy.

-One of the toughest tasks when entering into negotiations is to find a viable starting point.
-We eliminate this obstacle by supplying various well-known source texts that can serve as jumping-off points for dialogue.
-Nothing in the chosen source text may be cut or altered except as agreed between the parties.
-New additions to the text that are amenable to both parties may be appended to the source text under an existing section or in a newly created section.
+One of the toughest tasks when entering into negotiations is finding a viable starting point.
+We eliminate this obstacle by offering various well-known source texts that can serve as jumping-off points for dialogue.

-JOCI Lite* (Jerusalem Old City Initiative text, condensed).
+JOCI Lite* (Review: Jerusalem Old City Initiative Discussion Document)

-Any and all comments on the proposed format are welcome.
+All comments on the proposed FORMAT are welcome.
 (PDF~1.8MB)